Ladydiana/PostgreSQL_ParchAndPosey/README.md

 **lo3.sql**
 1. Use the accounts table to find the account name, primary poc, and sales rep id for all stores except Walmart, Target, and Nordstrom.
 2. Use the web_events table to find all information regarding individuals who were contacted via any method except using organic or adwords methods.

+**lo4.sql**
+1. Write a query that returns all the orders where the standard_qty is over 1000, the poster_qty is 0, and the gloss_qty is 0.
+2. Using the accounts table find all the companies whose names do not start with 'C' and end with 's'.
+3. Use the web_events table to find all information regarding individuals who were contacted via organic or adwords and started their account at any point in 2016 sorted from newest to oldest.